Criminal Law

 Punishment for Crimes

-In determining the punishment for a crime, the judge uses guidelines established by law makers and considers the defendant's prior criminal record.
+In determining the punishment for a crime, the judge uses sentencing guidelines established by law makers and considers factors such as the defendant's prior criminal record, character witnesses, and the situation in which the crime was committed.
 In addition, the judge considers whether any aggravating circumstances exist; examples of aggravating circumstances include:

 - Cruelty